Aanwiie/mindora/README.md

 ## 🌟 Overview

-**MindMirror** is an all-in-one web platform designed to support mental wellness through:
+**MinDora** is an all-in-one web platform designed to support mental wellness through:
 - An AI Companion that reacts to user moods in real time
 - A motivational mental health game: *Lowlands*
 - An interactive journaling agent